pluggdapps/tayra/sphinxdoc/source/glossary.rst

     through directives.

   escape filtering
-    Before substituting an expression result in the final output, the result is string-ified and optionally piped through filter handlers.
+    Before substituting an evaluated expressio they are string-ified and optionally piped through filter handlers.
 Typically these filters will perform actions like html encoding, url encoding etc ...

   expressions
     A key requirement in templated HTML page is to be able to substitute